hexalang/Hexa/docs/reference.md

 Hexa uses the concept of tracked exceptions.
 They are not checked until the exception boundary is reached.

-This design may handle such a complicated use case like zero-cost happy paths + silent tracking during recursion and complicated control flow + precise enforcement only at the edges.
+This design handles complicated use cases like zero-cost happy paths + silent tracking during recursion and complicated control flow + precise enforcement only at the edges.

 On native platforms, exceptions are translated to C++ exception ABI by default.